Malcolm X: The price of freedom is death

 “Anytime you beg another man to set you free, you’ll never be free!
 Freedom is something that you have to do for yourself … and until the American [Black man] lets [Caucasians] know that we are really ready and willing to pay the price that is necessary for freedom, our people will always be walking around here as second-class citizens, or what you call 20th-century slaves … the price of freedom is death!” said Malcolm X during a 1964 interview.

 Friday, Feb.
-21 marks 49 years since a hit squad of cold-blooded assassins aired out the Audubon Ballroom stage, expiring the physical life of Black Nationalist advocate El Hajj Malik El Shabazz, aka Malcolm X, in full view of his pregnant wife, Betty, and four young daughters along with approximately 400 unsuspecting Organization of Afro-American Unity supporters.
+21, 1965 marks the day a hit squad of cold-blooded assassins aired out the Audubon Ballroom stage, expiring the physical life of Black Nationalist advocate El Hajj Malik El Shabazz, aka Malcolm X, in full view of his pregnant wife, Betty, and four young daughters along with approximately 400 unsuspecting Organization of Afro-American Unity supporters.

 In the first couple months of 1964, Malcolm X was in a Miami, Fla., training camp with top contender Cassius Marcellus Clay, who was preparing to challenge the intimidating Sonny Liston for the World Heavyweight Championship on Feb.
 25, 1964.
 The two had known each other for approximately three years.
 After the 7-1 underdog “shocked the world,” stopping Liston at the conclusion of the sixth round, Clay announced that he had become a Muslim and was changing his name to Cassius X. Malcolm eventually bestowed the attribute “Muhammad Ali” upon him.